adammitha/adammitha.github.io/content/post/backtracking.md

 I'll be using [Go](https://golang.org/) to develop my solution to this problem, but I won't be using any third-party packages so you should be able to reproduce my solution in your language of choice.

 ## Modelling the search state
 The first step in any backtracking search problem is to determine what we are searching for, and how to best represent that in a data structure.
-In other words, what will represent the 'node' in the tree of solutions we are searching through.
+This will represent the 'node' in the tree of solutions we are searching through.

 In the context of the N-queens problem, we are looking for a chess board that contains N-queens that cannot attack each other.
-In short, we are searching for a chess board, so that's will be our search state.
 A chess board is essentially a grid, which can be represented using a 2-dimensional array.
 We also need a way to represent which squares in the board contain a queen.
 This can be done using a boolean value — `true` means a queen is in that square, and `false` means it's empty.

 A simple function can be used to generate an empty board of size N x N.